How Attorney Angelica Jimenez Reconnected with Her Family and Heritage by Learning Spanish Online

 Since she was young, she lived between two worlds.
 "When I grew up, I never spoke Spanish.
 I wanted to understand!
 I have uncles who only speak Spanish," she reveals.
 This cultural duality motivated her to embark on a learning adventure, not only to communicate better with her family in Mexico but to reconnect with her roots.

 Her determination to fill that linguistic and cultural void led her to Spanish55, a place that could teach her Spanish in her own way, in a manner that resonated with her need for structure and personal connection.
 "I was looking for companies that could help me.
-That's when I found Spanish55," Angélica says about the beginning of her journey in November 2022, where she found a treasure greater than a proper structure for her learning: an invaluable human connection with her coach, Flor Acevedo.
+That's when I found Spanish55," Angélica says about the beginning of her journey in November 2022, where she found a treasure greater than a proper structure for her learning: an invaluable human connection with her online Spanish tutor, coach Flor Acevedo.

 The relationship with Flor stands out as a pillar in her learning process.
-Angélica speaks of Flor more than as a teacher; she describes her as a patient and understanding guide who knows the value of mistakes as part of learning.
+Angélica speaks of Flor more than as a tutor; she describes her as a patient and understanding guide who knows the value of mistakes as part of learning.
 "She corrects me in a nice way," Angélica comments, highlighting how this positive approach has been crucial for her progress.
 "It's super important because if you don't feel good, you kind of get scared," she says, thanking Flor's patience and guidance, which has helped her overcome the obstacles of learning.

 Angélica also shares anecdotes that illustrate her progress and the comedic and sometimes embarrassing moments that accompany learning a new language.
 "I made many mistakes.
 For example, one time I wanted to say 'valiente' (brave) and I said 'brava' (angry)," she recounts with laughter, underlining the importance of mistakes in the learning process.